Radical radiotherapy for cancers of the upper abdomen

 Skin care in the treatment area

-• Moisturise frequently; gently smooth it onto your skin until it is absorbed.
+- Moisturise your skin frequently; gently smooth it onto your skin until it is absorbed.
 Do not rub.

-• Continue to use the moisturiser you prefer and like to use – if you do not currently use one, speak with your radiographer or CNS and they will be able to suggest some options.
+- Continue to use the moisturiser you prefer and like – if you do not currently use one, speak with your radiographer or CNS as they will be able to suggest some suitable options.

-• If a moisturiser is causing irritation, stop using it and discuss it with a radiographer or your CNS.
+- If a moisturiser is causing irritation, stop using it and discuss with a radiographer or your CNS.

-• Avoid sun exposure in the treatment area – wear a brimmed hat and/or cover up with clothing.
+- Avoid sun exposure to the treatment area.
+Wear a brimmed hat and/or cover up with clothing.

-Please avoid rubbing the area, using sticky tape, wet shaving, and using wax, hair removal cream or lasers.
+Please avoid rubbing the treated area, using sticky tape (including medical tape or plasters), wet shaving, using wax, hair removal cream or lasers.

 Health and wellbeing

-• Keep active if you can – activity helps to improve outcomes and help you cope better with side-effects.
+- Keep active if you can – activity helps to improve outcomes and will help you to cope better with side-effects.

 What can I expect after treatment has finished?

 Radiotherapy has a delayed effect in which the side-effects will continue even after your treatment has finished.
-They tend to reach their peak around 7 to 14 days after your last radiotherapy session, so don’t be alarmed if they worsen.
+They tend to reach their peak around 7 to 14 days after your last radiotherapy session, so do not be alarmed if they worsen.

 Recovery times vary from person to person, but side-effects should gradually improve over the following 6 to 12 weeks.

 In the weeks following your treatment, you will be reviewed by the specialists that have been looking after you.
-This will vary depending on your diagnosis and treatment regimen, but you will be advised on this by your treatment team.
+This will vary depending on your diagnosis and treatment schedule, but you will be advised about this by your treatment team.

 What support is available?